DPDK/dpdk/doc/guides/nics/nfp.rst

 different firmware to each SmartNIC.

    ..
 Note::
-      Currently the NFP PMD supports using the PF with Agilio Basic Firmware.
-See https://help.netronome.com/support/solutions for more information on the
-      various firmwares supported by the Netronome Agilio CX smartNIC.
+      Currently the NFP PMD supports using the PF with Agilio Firmware with NFD3 and Agilio Firmware with NFDk.
+See https://help.netronome.com/support/solutions for more information on the various firmwares supported by the Netronome Agilio CX smartNIC.

 PF multiport support
 --------------------